About landing pages

 What a landing page is

-A landing page is the campaign-level entry screen OmniLab can show when someone opens a campaign link in Pages.
-It helps introduce the experience, set expectations, and route people to the right Touchpoint before they continue.
+A landing page is the entry screen OmniLab can show when someone opens a campaign link in OmniLab Pages.
+It introduces the experience, sets expectations, and routes people to the right Touchpoint before they continue.

-It appears before a Touchpoint only when the shared link targets the campaign entry rather than a specific Touchpoint.
+It appears before a Touchpoint only when the shared link points to the campaign as a whole, rather than to one specific Touchpoint.

 Landing pages are optional